 Picture him now in a dingy office in a neglected industrial park, the headquarters of Ketchum Computing and Web Design.
-He is a bloated, fussy man with a permanent squint from peering at computer screens, his bristly mustache frequently decorated with the remains of a chocolate Boston cream donut, his favorite snack.
-Death would not wait much longer for Mr. Ketchum and, though a lazy pathologist might casually pin the cause on heart failure, he would never be able to explain the beautific smile that would appear on the corpse’s fat face.
+He is a bloated, fussy man with a permanent squint from peering at computer screens, his bristly moustache frequently decorated with the remains of a chocolate Boston cream donut, his favourite snack.
+Death would not wait much longer for Mr. Ketchum and, though a lazy pathologist might casually assign the cause to heart failure, he would never be able to explain the beatific smile that would appear on the corpse’s fat face.

 Mr. Ketchum, it appears, had a secret life — so secret he didn’t know it himself.
 But he was about to discover it as he pondered his computer code, his pink tongue licking at the traces of Boston cream.

 “Aha!” said Ketchum, eyes widening at his screen.

 “Figured it out?” asked a man sitting on a couch littered with the wrappings of cheeseburgers and paper coffee cups.
 This was the impatient client, a mortgage broker who had grown weary of Ketchum’s endless tinkerings and had descended, unbidden, into the office that very morning threatening to sit there until it was finished.